 All of these are best packed in a hanging toiletries bag like this to save room on your suitcase.

 What To Pack For Greece: For The Beach

 Visiting the Greek islands and wondering, say, what to wear in Santorini or Mykonos?
+How to dress in Greece in July?
+What to wear to Greece in June, the start of summer?
 Here are some beach essentials that you should put on your Greek holiday packing list.

 - Pack a comfortable beach bag: Go for a foldable model or a comfortable backpack, or repurpose your carry-on tote if you’re on a budget.
 Cotton totes are practical and easier to pack than beach baskets.